Know Your Rights

 If a police officer collected your personal information and you would like to see it, you can make this request by following this link:

-The Windsor Police Service is your service and your feedback is important to the us.
-If you have suggestions on how we can improve feel free to contact us. https://www.police.windsor.on.ca/contactus/Pages/default.aspx
+The Windsor Police Service is your service and your feedback is important to us.
+If you have suggestions on how we can improve feel free to contact us. http://www.police.windsor.on.ca/contactus/Pages/default.aspx